botworld-wiki/beatburger.github.io/_bots/bullwark.md

 ### 'Attack Tank Build' by Hex
 - **ABCAA:** You can run but you can't hide from an attack tank, it protects and attacks at the same time.

 ## Comments

 ### Evaluation by Soft
 Highly competitive with [Chainer](/Chainer) and [Nozzle](/Nozzle), Bullwark is the most traditional tank out of the three.
 His movement speed is alright and he has a front-facing shield that reduces damage.
 It soaks a lot of damage, and more often than not he's facing the bot that's fighting him, but his shield gets deactivated when stunned.
 A classic tank and spanker.
-Tier A+.

 ### Tips
 Put Bullwark in the front.
-Weakness is his rear since his shield is in the front
+Weakness is his rear since his shield is in the front.
+AI-5B is recommended so Bullwark stuns enemies on drop.
+Can be very useful against grouped up enemies or incapacitating a problematic bot instantly.